BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I wanted to make Captain America's shield for this challenge and looked at how some of the other people tackled this challenge on CodePen.
 I decided to replicate one of the designs on CodePen.
 The challenge was the star on the shield.
 The star wasn't coming together on my shield.
 I knew I probably had a misspelling somewhere in my code since the parts of the star were appearing in the output, but they weren't together.
 I looked at each of the properties, but I focused on the border properties to see if there was a misspelling.
 I finally found it in one of the border properties for shield-star.
 Once I fixed this error, it started to look like a star.

 **Link(s) to work**: [Daily CSS Images Challenge Day 25 Captain America](https://codepen.io/BritishPandaChick/full/XepeGo/)

+### Day 41: September 26, 2017

+**Today's Progress**: Edited clickable photo page project from Codeacademy.

+**Thoughts** Some of the images from my original attempt at this project were no longer available so I decided to update the project with new content.
+I added new links to images and used CSS to change the colors of the table and the table header.
+Added a footer at the bottom of the page and was going to do a white background, but decided to keep thing simple when the footer wouldn't extend the full length of the page.
+The only thing I will need to play around with are the images.
+The size of the images are too big that it makes a horizontal scroll bar at the bottom.
+I will see if I can make the images smaller so the horizontal bar will disappear.

+**Link(s) to work**: [Codeacademy Clickable Photo Page](https://codepen.io/BritishPandaChick/full/BKXOqz/)